mretegan/crispy/docs/downloads.rst

 - The packages include the latest version of Quanty available at the time of the Crispy release.
 Therefore, if you haven't done so already, **please register** on the `Quanty <http://quanty.org/start?do=register>`_ website.
+- For **macOS**, the application is available for both *Intel* and *Apple Silicon* processors.
+The *Intel* version is the default download.
+If you have an *Apple Silicon* processor, please download the *arm* version.
-- The macOS application is not signed and you will get an error when you try to launch it the first time.
+- The **macOS** application is not signed and you will get an error when you try to launch it the first time.
 You can grant an exception for Crispy by clicking the "Open Anyway" button in the General panel of Security & Privacy preferences.
 You can find more about this in the `official documentation
   <https://support.apple.com/kb/PH25088?locale=en_US>`_.
-- On Windows, some antivirus programs might block the installation of the application and even delete the installer from the disk.
+- On **Windows**, some antivirus programs might block the installation of the application and even delete the installer from the disk.
 I assume that this is because the installer is not signed.
 Please rest assured that all releases are scanned using multiple antivirus programs on `VirusTotal